- American Board of Urology - Urology

 - Johns Hopkins University School of Med., Urology, MD, 2005

-- Johns Hopkins University School of Med., Surgery, MD, 2001
+- Johns Hopkins University School of Med., General Surgery, MD, 2002

 - National Cancer Institute, Urologic Oncology, MD, 2007

-- Director of Robotic Renal Surgery at Henry Ford Hospital
+- Director, Robotic Renal Surgery at Henry Ford Hospital

-- Director of Urologic Oncology at Henry Ford West Bloomfield Hospital
+- Director, Urologic Oncology at Henry Ford West Bloomfield Hospital

 I strive to provide exceptional care to all of my patients efficiently, effectively and compassionately.
 I feel that the patient should always come first.
 I provide my patients with accurate information about their condition to help them make goal.